SORMAS-Foundation/SORMAS-Docker/README.md

 SORMAS_PATH: Path to store the Dockervolumes

-JVM_MAX: Maximum amount of RAM given to the JVM

 ### Changing the host name

 If you would like to run SORMAS using your own host name (e.g. https://sormas.example.com) , please follow these steps: